7 Easy Steps to Build Your Own Brand Using Instagram

-The Instagram community consists of more than 400 million users and bears in mind that many of these people have the potential of becoming your customers.
+The Instagram community consists of more than 1 billion users and bear in mind that many of these people have the potential of becoming your customers.
 As a business owner, Instagram offers you a tremendous opportunity to promote your brand by telling your story through photographs and video clips.

 You can use Instagram for promotions or announcements for an event, and to connect with customers and prospects, to tell a wide array of stories, such as demonstrating the manufacturing process for a new product, displaying construction of a new showroom, answering frequently asked questions (FAQs) or showing a satisfied customer enjoying the use of your services or product.